Local variational study of 2d lattice energies and application to Lennard-Jones type interactions: Introduction and main results

-and $\partial^2_{xy}E_f\left(\frac{1}{2},\frac{\sqrt{3}}{2},A \right)=\partial^2_{yx}E_f\left(\frac{1}{2},\frac{\sqrt{3}}{2},A \right)=0$. \end{prop} In particular, the Hessians at the square and the triangular lattice are both diagonal.
-Hence, the usual sufficient condition associated to the nature of these critical points are given by two inequalities in the square case, and by only one condition in the triangular case.
-Thus, it is clear that, for any classical interacting potential $f\in \mathcal{F}$ (constructed with exponentials, inverse power laws or other classical functions), the triangular lattice is, for almost every $A>0$, a local minimizer or a local maximizer (see Corollary \ref{coranalytic}).\\
+The fact that the square and the triangular lattices are critical points of $(x,y)\mapsto E_f(x,y,A)$ for any fixed $A$ is a consequence of the lattice symmetries, as proved in \cite[Thm.
+4.4.(1)]{Coulangeon:2010uq}.
+We give an alternative proof of this result in Propositions \ref{D1xy} and \ref{triangCM}.
+Then, the Hessians of $(x,y)\mapsto E_f(x,y,A)$ appear to be diagonal for both lattices (see Corollary \ref{Hessienne01} and Proposition \ref{derivtriangular}), which is again a consequence of the symmetries.
+Moreover, the Hessian for the triangular lattice is a multiple of the identity.
+Thus, it is clear that, for any classical interacting potential $f$ (constructed with exponentials, inverse power laws or other classical functions), the triangular lattice is, for almost every $A>0$, a local minimizer or a local maximizer (see Corollary \ref{coranalytic}).
+Furthermore, we get the following result:

-This very useful result could be applied to a lot of types of potentials.
-We choose here, as a prolongation of our previous works, to apply it to all the Lennard-Jones type potentials defined by \eqref{DEFLJINTRO}.
-Hence, we find the largest open sets of values of the parameter $A$ where the square and the triangular lattices are local minimizers/maximizers or saddle points on $\mathcal{D}$.

 \begin{thm}[See Thm. \ref{THmain1} and Thm. \ref{THmain2} below] We define the following sums:

 \textnormal{\textbf{Part A: Local optimality of the triangular lattice.}} For any $(a,t)$ as in \eqref{DEFLJINTRO}, let